The 4 Best Spy Movies That Will Betray Your Trust

 Spy movies have existed almost as long as the art of espionage.
 But as with all genres, most of the movies within the spy category aren't exactly masterpieces.
 But if you're in the mood for a good spy movie, here are four of the best.
 Just remember to keep both eyes open during the retinal scan - it's easier that way.

-action sequences.
+Fritz Lang's silent spy thriller is perhaps the first of its kind, combining espionage and intrigue with high-impact suspense and action sequences.
 Many of the familiar spy movie tropes were introduced here: An action scene involving a train, a ticking time bomb, and secret cloak-and-dagger messages between agents.
 And Lang's visual mastery is so sharp it might be hard to believe that the movie came out in 1928.

 "North By Northwest"

 Alfred Hitchcock was a master of the spy thriller, and this is arguably his best work in the genre.
 It's the story of a Manhattan advertising man played by Cary Grant who is mistaken for a spy by enemy agents and is embroiled in a cross-country chase after he's wrongfully accused of murdering someone at the United Nations.
 Hitchcock fills the movie with his trademark suspense, humor, and romance - it almost seems like it would be fun to be confused for a spy and be on the run from the police.
 That's probably only the case if you're Cary Grant, though.

 "From Russia With Love"